wiryonolau/gputweak/README.md

 ```

 ## Run at startup
-copy all file and folder inside config/systemd to /etc/systemd/system.
+Copy all file and folder inside config/systemd to /etc/systemd/system.
 If you run install.sh above, you can skip this.

 ```bash
 sudo cp -r config/systemd/* config/systemd/system